 Measure from ’A’ to ‘B’.

 Measure from A (natural waist) down the side of the body to a point even with the top of the kneecap.

 It is commonly believed that the correct length of a kilt is determined by kneeling and then measuring the distance from the natural waist to the floor.

 I have NEVER found this to be an accurate measurement in all my years in the Trade.
 Rather, a kilt that brushes the floor when one is kneeling is nearly two inches too long!

-I may ask for front and side photos of you as well.
+I will ask for front/side/rear photos of you – wearing shirt tucked into trousers – as well.

-I import my kilt-cloth from Scotland,and currency-exchange rates change daily, so al’ prices will be agreed upon at time of order.
+I import my kilt-cloth from Scotland,and currency-exchange rates change daily, so all prices will be agreed upon at time of order.